 Reports and photos of events or happenings that have occurred in the smaller towns of SW New Mexico and SE Arizona will be posted here.
 Send them to email@example.com

-Bill Cavaliere will be speaking about "The Surrenders of the Apaches - A Photographic Perspective." at 7 P.M., Thursday, July 6, before the Cochise County Corral of the Westerners in Tombstone’s Schieffelin Hall.
-Bill has visited the sites where associated with Geronimo's surrender both in Mexico and Arizona and the places where C.S.
-Fly took his famous photographs.
-He has added many new photos as well.
-Bill has recovered many old photos of the various Apache surrenders.
-He is the president of the Cochise County Historical Society and a member of the board of the Southern Chapter of the Arizona Historical Society.The Corral meets at 7 p.m. first Thursday of each month at Schieffelin Hall, Fremont St., Tombstone.
+Andy Ward will be speaking about "Pottery in Prehistoric Cochise County" at 7 P.M., Thursday, November 2, before the Cochise County Corral of the Westerners in Tombstone’s Schieffelin Hall, Fremont at 4th St. Cochise County was home to many different cultures and they’ve left behind bits of their pottery.
+Come and learn to tell them apart so you can guess ‘who lived here?’
+The Corral meets at 7 p.m. the first Thursday of each month at Schieffelin Hall.
 Come and see this wonderful, historic theater built in 1882.
 There is an optional 5-ish pre-meeting dinner at the Longhorn Restaurant, Allen St., Tombstone.
 Call or email ahead so we can tell the restaurant how many to expect.
 This is Cochise County’s corral and all are welcome.
 For more information contact Sheriff Doug Hocking (email@example.com), 378-1833, or Christine Rhodes at 432-5836.
 Everyone is invited.
 The Corral is growing.
 Join us for a good time.